IsmaelMasharo/stack-overflow-survey-analysis/README.md

 ### Datasets
 - No dataset is attached within this repo since the size of the overall datasets exceeds github maximum repo size policies.
 - Original sources can be found [here](https://insights.stackoverflow.com/survey/)
-- Survey results from 2011 to 2015 are download and initially procesed using **OpenRefine**.
+- Survey results from 2011 to 2015 are download and initially preprocesed using **OpenRefine**.
 The rest of the dataset is just directly download from source.
 All files are renamed with its associated *year* as suffix.
 - Files hierarchy for the current analysis:

 ```